Gamma17/machine_learning/README.md

 Since Python is a dynamic language, I decided to represent the data directly in a Python module.
 An example is the module `mlearn.data.iris_numeric`.

+__Note:__ this project is based on version 2.7.12 of Python on Linux.

 ## Running _k_-means
 ```
 usage: python run_kmeans.py [-h] module k max_iterations